 Contemporary Practice and Persistence

-The Shed Project is not documentation alone.
-It is a photographic archive of artistic labour that remains aware of its own mediation.
 The phone camera, always at hand, becomes a tool for looking back at practice as it unfolds, allowing fragments of the studio to move beyond the shed while still carrying the intimacy of their origin.
+In this sense, the shed becomes more than a place where paintings are made.
+It becomes a record of how a practice survives.